LBS New Work, Commissions and First Performances

 Introit for the Feast of St. John Damascene – John Tavener, first performed on 27 March 1968, London’s QEH, South Bank Centre.

-“The Chameleon and the Lizard” – Stanley Glasser, first performed on 30 January 1971, revived for LBS USA tour 1973 – a choral entertainment sung in Zulu, LBS commission with Arts Council funds.
+“The Chameleon and the Lizard” – Stanley Glasser, first performed on 30 January 1971, a choral entertainment sung in Zulu, LBS commission with Arts Council funds.

 Easter Stanzas - David Rowlands, first performed on 25 March 1972, QEH, LBS Commission with Arts Council funds

-LBS Composer Folio re-opening Our composition folio will be re-opened under the auspices of the Society’s 18-30 Bach Club, as a development of their performing activities and to reflect Bach’s influence among today’s composers.
+LBS Composer Folio Our composition folio was re-opened in 2011 under the auspices of the Society’s 18-30 Bach Club, as a development of their performing activities and to reflect Bach’s influence among today’s composers.
 Launched in 2009, the Club is inspired by Bach’s tenure as Director of Music of the Leipzig Collegium Musicum, the students’ musical society founded in 1702 by his contemporary and friend Georg-Philipp Telemann.
 Here new works were premièred at the weekly meetings held at Zimmermann’s Coffee House in Leipzig’s fashionable Katharinenstrasse including Bach’s famous and much-loved Coffee Cantata.